Fix “macOS cannot verify that this app is free from malware”

 macos cannot verify that this app is free from malware warning

-Mac apps on the App Store are always checked for malicious content and deemed safe for Mac users.
+Mac apps on the App Store are constantly checked for malicious content and deemed safe for many Mac users.
 However, apps from outside the App Store may not always undergo the same scrutiny.

 MacOS Catalina and later versions are even more stringent about opening apps from unidentified developers.
 While this feature is essential for protecting your system, it can sometimes block legitimate apps without Apple’s verification process.

-What can cause “macOS cannot verify that this app is free from malware”?
+What can cause the “macOS cannot verify that this app is free from malware” error?

 • Unidentified Developer: When an app is created by a developer who isn’t registered with Apple or verified, the OS will flag the app as unverified.